 | Thursday 5 March 2026 | Official results announced |

 Local government enables communities, through their elected representatives, to make decisions about the way their district works today and for the future.
-By being elected to Whakatāne District Council or a community board, you'll be contributing to decisions that affect people and communities across the district.
+Those elected to Whakatāne District Council or a community board, will be contributing to decisions that affect people and communities across the district.

 Lead where you live

-As an elected member, you'll represent your community's interests and help shape Whakatāne's future for current and future generations.
-You'll work to foster inclusion and ensure diverse voices in the community are heard in local decision-making.
+Elected members represent their community's interests and help shape Whakatāne's future for current and future generations.
+They work to foster inclusion and ensure diverse voices in the community are heard in local decision-making.

 Elected member role